miklevin/MikeLev.in/_includes/cat_ai.md

 <ol>
+<li><a href="/blog/when-the-coachman-beats-the-horse-the-non-binary-truth/">When the Coachman Beats The Horse: The Non-Binary Truth</a> (Thu May 18, 2023)
+<br/>As humans, we are emotional creatures and rely on emotional facts for survival.
+This article explores the dangers of reducing complex situations to binary choices, and encourages us to take the high road and stay in the driver's seat, no matter how spooked the horses get.
+Don't let yourself be framed by others - broaden your view and search for the non-binary truth.</li>
 <li><a href="/blog/2-legs-good-4-legs-baaad-debunking-work-life-balance-and-other-myths/">2 Legs Good, 4 Legs Baaad: Debunking Work/Life Balance and Other Myths</a> (Tue May 16, 2023)
 <br/>Discover how to achieve a successful lack-of work/life balance, debunking the myths and understanding the power of persuasion.
 Learn how to use AI to your advantage while still exercising creativity and free will.
 Get tips on how to be a successful your prickly self and still build credibility with journal-style writing.</li>
 <li><a href="/blog/rabbit-hole-linux-launched-on-the-rise-of-ai/">Rabbit Hole Linux Launched On The Rise Of AI</a> (Mon May 15, 2023)